 All this code does is return JSON to the client with a simple object that contains a single likes property with a value of 1.
-In the next chapter, when we introduce MongoDB to the app, we'll update this code to actually increment the count of likes and return the true value for the liked image.
+In the next chapter, when we introduce MongoDB to the app, we'll update this code to actually increase the count of likes and return the true value for the liked image.

-With all of those changes in place, you should be able to re-launch the node server and open the website in your browser.
+With all of those changes in place, you should be able to relaunch the node server and open the website in your browser.
 Click on any image on the homepage to view the image page and then click on the Like button to see it change from 0 to 1.
 Don't forget to check out the fancy new Post Comment button too-clicking on this should reveal the comment form!
-Controllers and View Models